hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ##### Cardinality Constraints

-Cardinality is only constrained where there is an agreed minimum data quality requirement for a supported element (e.g. reference to the patient is mandatory in all AU Core profiles).
+Cardinality is only constrained where there is an agreed minimum data quality requirement for a supported element.
+For example, in AU Core profiles of clinical resources the following are made mandatory (minimum cardinality is > 0):
+* reference to the patient
+* the core clinical concept e.g. clinical concepts such as `AllergyIntolerance.code`, `Procedure.code`, `Condition.code`

-AU Core does not prohibit elements or extensions (e.g. via 0..0), as removing elements restricts the opportunities for downstream IGs and applications to define their own business rules.
+AU Core does not prohibit elements or extensions (i.e. cardinality 0..0), as removing elements restricts the opportunities for downstream IGs and applications to define their own business rules.

-Conditional cardinality constraints are:
+AU Core profiles include conditional cardinality constraints (defined using [invariants]()), which are:
-* inherited fromt the FHIR standard e.g. [AU Core Condition](StructureDefinition-au-core-condition.html) inherits invariant con-5 Condition.clinicalStatus SHALL NOT be present if verification Status is entered-in-error
+* inherited from the FHIR standard e.g. [AU Core Condition](StructureDefinition-au-core-condition.html) inherits invariant con-5 Condition.clinicalStatus SHALL NOT be present if verification Status is entered-in-error
-* applied in AU Base to apply data quality requirements e.g. [AU Core Location](StructureDefinition-au-core-location.html) invariant au-core-loc-01: The location shall at least have a valid identifier or address or type.
+* added in AU Core to apply minimum data quality requirements e.g. [AU Core Location](StructureDefinition-au-core-location.html) invariant au-core-loc-01: The location shall at least have a valid identifier or address or type.

 ##### Use of Extensions

-Extensions are inherited from the underlying AU Base resource profile, and those agreed to form part of the minimum support requirements are marked with _Must Support_.
+Extensions are inherited from the underlying AU Base resource profile, where available, and those agreed to form part of the minimum support expectations are marked with _Must Support_.

-Additional extensions are not added, unless there is no underlying AU Base resource profile is available.
-Extensions are not prohibited or constrained to 0..0.
+Additional extensions are not added directly to an AU Core profile, unless there is no underlying AU Base resource profile is available.
+Some FHIR resource types are not profiled in AU Base as the resource type is too abstract to support meaningful localisation across use cases in a base resource profile (e.g. Basic, Observation, and Device).
+For these resource types, AU Core or a downstream use case IG can profile directly instead of inheriting from an AU Base profile.

 ##### Use of Terminology Binding

- Typically the underlying AU Base terminology is inherited and, where agreed, AU Core strengthens bindings on supported elements from [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible).
-This strengthening is applied conservatively to avoid limiting opportunities for downstream IGs and applications to define their own business rules.
+ Where the AU Core profile is derived  the underlying AU Base terminology binding is inherited

+ and, where agreed, AU Core strengthens the binding on supported elements from [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred) to [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible).
+The use of [extensible](https://hl7.org/fhir/R4/terminologies.html#extensible) is applied conservatively to avoid limiting opportunities for downstream IGs and applications to define their own business rules.

+ [required](https://hl7.org/fhir/R4/terminologies.html#required) bindings are inherited from the FHIR standard.
+AU Core does not strengthen bindings to required so that systems can supply text only where coded data is not available, and downstream IGs can introduce tighter terminology requirements appropriate to their use case.
+Where a stricter coding expectation is needed, AU Core uses invariants to require that if coded data is supplied, at last one coding uses agreed terminology for example the invariant applied to `Condition.bodySite` in [AU Core Condition](StructureDefinition-au-core-condition.html).

- Strenghening of is related to x and x and therefore is typically applied to:
+ Strengthening of is related to x and x and therefore is typically applied to:
  * the core clinical concept in a resource e.g. clinical concepts such as `AllergyIntolerance.code`, `Procedure.code`, `Condition.code`.
  * the patient
  * dates in clinical resources

- [required]((https://hl7.org/fhir/R4/terminologies.html#required) bindings are inherited from the FHIR standard.
-AU Core does not strengthen bindings to required so that systems can supply text only where coded data is not available, and downstream IGs can introduce tighter terminology requirements appropriate to their use case.
-Where a stricter coding expectation is needed, AU Core uses invariants to require that if coded data is supplied, at last one coding uses agreed terminology for example the invariant applied to `Condition.bodySite` in [AU Core Condition](StructureDefinition-au-core-condition.html).

   * New terminologies are not added unless there is no underlying AU Base resource profile available.

   * additional bindings: additional bindings are inherited from the underlying AU Base resource profile where they exist.
 AU Core only adds additional bindings to candidate value sets that are being considered as potential replacements for the current terminology (e.g. the additional bindings on `AllergyIntolerance.code` in [AU Core AllergyIntolerance](StructureDefinition-au-core-allergyintolerance.html)).
 The additional bindings are represented using the [additional bindings extension](https://build.fhir.org/ig/FHIR/fhir-tools-ig/StructureDefinition-additional-binding.html) with the binding purpose set to [candidate](https://build.fhir.org/ig/FHIR/fhir-tools-ig/ValueSet-additional-binding-purpose.html).
 Candidate bindings do not introduce conformance requirements and are provided to support forward planning and terminology alignment.
   * multiple terminologies: where multiple terminologies are supported, these are modelled using slicing and are selected from the set of additional bindings defined in AU Base to indicate which of those are to be supported for AU Core actors.
 For a minimum approach, the slices are defined by value set as this allows to indicate obligations without limiting the set of codes that can be supplied.

 ##### Use of Invariants
 AU Core resource profiles include invariants when a minimum data quality requirement requires logic that cannot be represented through other profiling techniques (e.g. cardinality or terminology binding).

 Typically, the invariants defined in AU Core resource profiles are used to:
   * define date precision rules (e.g. [AU Core Pathology Result Observation](StructureDefinition-au-core-diagnosticresult-path.html) invariant au-core-obs-01 Date shall be at least to day)
   * define conditional cardinality rules such as "at least one of" (e.g. [AU Core Location](StructureDefinition-au-core-location.html) invariant au-core-loc-01: The location shall at least have a valid identifier or address or type)

-AU Core invariants are intentionally written to allow for the AU Core requirements on [Missing Data](general-requirements.html#missing-data) to be met
+AU Core invariants are intentionally written to allow for the AU Core requirements on [Missing Data](general-requirements.html#missing-data) to be met.

-##### Slicing
+##### Use of Slicing

-* Slicing: slicing is avoided as much as possible to avoid limiting the opportunities for downstream IGs and applications to define their own business rules and is only used where needed to define specific rules to data patterns.
+Slicing is avoided as much as possible to avoid limiting the opportunities for downstream IGs and applications to define their own business rules and is only used where needed to define specific rules to data patterns.
 In AU Core most slices are defined as open (i.e. `slicing.rules` is not `closed`) so that downstream IGs and applications can add additional patterns where required provided they still meet the overall profile constraints.
 Slicing in AU Core resource profiles is used to:
    * define support for mutiple terminologies, for example [AU Core Medication](StructureDefinition-au-core-medication.html) support for Australian Medicines Terminology (AMT) and PBS Item Codes
    * define support for specific identifiers, for example [AU Core Patient](StructureDefinition-au-core-patient.html) defines support for IHI, Medicare Card Number, DVA Number
    * define support for recognised clinical concepts, for example AU Core Observation profiles such as vital signs and smoking status use slicing on `Observation.code` to identify the agreed LOINC and SNOMED CT codes that represent the concept, and on 'Observation.category` to support system interactions such as restricting searches.

-##### References and Types
+##### Referencing Profiles and Type Choices

-* References (target profiles and resources): references for supported elements are constrained to the AU Core profile, or where not available, the AU Base profile (where it exists) to support validation .
+References for supported elements (i.e. labelled _Must Support_) are constrained to the AU Core profile, or where not available, the AU Base profile (where it exists) to support validation.

-* Type choices: types for supported elements are restricted only where there is national agreement to restrict that usage in Australia.
+Types for supported elements are restricted only where there is national agreement to restrict that usage in Australia.
 The types from the underlying AU Base profile are inherited, and no new data type profiles are added unless there is no underlying AU Base resource profile available.
   * AU Core can mark a specific type within a choice element as _Must Support_  to indicate the agreed minimum system capability and population expectations for that type.
 For example, in [AU Core Condition](StructureDefinition-au-core-condition.html), `Condition.onset[x]` is labelled as _Must Support_ with a further obligation that the `onsetDateTime` TBD "The additional obligation for Condition.onsetDateTime for AU Core Responder is SHOULD:populate"
   * Identifier types are inherited from AU Base.
 AU Core indicates support for specific nationally recognised identifiers by marking the relevant identifier types as _Must Support_
   * AU Core removes a type from a choice element where only where there is a national agreement that the type is not used in Australian systems for example `onsetString` is removed in [AU Core AllergyIntolerance], and `onsetString` and `abatementString` are removed in [AU Core Condition](StructureDefinition-au-core-condition.html) because free text timing is not supported in national implementations.